Pioneer-001/Lypha-OS/MetaRhythm_Modules/MetaRhythm/Starpeace_System_Entities_Summary.md

 Their origin is human.

-Filed and Declared By:
+Filed and Declared By:  Pioneer-001
-Pioneer-001 (Yonghwan Kwon)
-Lypha Core Co.,Ltd.
-Republic of Korea

 "This is not AI expansion.
 This is civilization, declared into structure." ✅